thatgirldorian/Number-Guesser-Game-with-JavaScript/README.md

 # Number-Guesser-Game-with-JavaScript

 <h3>Function & Description:</h3>
 This is a game about guessing.
-It's written in JavaScript and has been incorporated with some HTML/CSS to give a more visual appeal.
-When you tap the "Make a Guess Button", it:
+It's written in JavaScript and it:

 - generates a secret number between 0 and 9